MicrosoftDocs/visualstudio-docs/docs/version-control/git-with-visual-studio.md

 ## What's next

 We continue to add new features to enhance the Git experience in Visual Studio.
 For more info about a recent feature update along with a link to survey where you can share your feedback on it, see the [Multi-repo support in Visual Studio](https://devblogs.microsoft.com/visualstudio/multi-repo-support-in-visual-studio/) blog post.
+And, If you'd like to check out new updates to the Git experience in a Preview release, you can download and install it from the [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/vs/preview/) page.

 > [!IMPORTANT]
 > If you have a suggestion for us, please let us know!
 We appreciate the opportunity to engage with you on design decisions via the [**Developer Community**](https://aka.ms/vs-suggest) portal.